 For spring break my sophomore year in college I drove with friends from Minneapolis, MN to Biloxi, MS to see the ocean.
 With four of us in a two door Chevy Chevette there was no option but to sleep sitting up when everyone was too tired to drive.
 Whether you are driving alone, with friends, or with family, knowing how to sleep in a car and planning ahead will get you to your destination refreshed and ready for the experience.
 Part of that planning is to have room for everyone to stretch out.

-Why Sleep In A Car?
+Why Choose to Sleep In A Car?

 There are so many lengthy drives we have to make that sleeping in your car might be a great fit for.
 You and your spouse are discussing a road trip to see the fall colors, maybe the spring flowers, or even the summer splendor, but you have a limited budget.
 You might be thinking of attending that family reunion next summer and road tripping alone cross-country.
 Friends are discussing a spring break at the beach or maybe skiing in the mountains and don’t want to spend money on hotels along the way.
 You have planned that remote hike and want to hit the trail early, but there are no accommodations for miles around.
 All of these scenarios might suggest an occasion to sleep in your car.